HiddenDip/narrowboat-florence/README.md

  - Cabin between F3 (now F3a) and F4 to be extended by one frame (F3b), using F3 as a template.
 Gaps between frames to equal distance between F3 and F4 in plans (3'3").
  - Cabin between F4 (now F4a) and F5 to be extended by one frame (F4b), using F3 as a template.
 Gaps between frames to equal distance between F3 and F4 in plans (3'3").

-Modifications will bring the total length of Florence up 7'9", to 26'3", with a .
+Modifications will bring the total length of Florence up by 7'9".

 Extending the galley gives us enough room for a modular dinette layout: